-All EcoRRAP final model output are available in the following locations:
+All EcoRRAP final model output are available via AIMS data servers in the following locations:

-3.6.2 Output post-processing
+4.3.2 Output post-processing

 Depending on the intended use of final 3D models and 2D orthomosaics some output post-processing steps may be required (see Table 12, Fig. 12, Appendices 6,7).
 For example, the following steps are only required if outputs are to be used for: